-If you wish to transfer credits from a prior graduate program, you must petition to do so through the Academic Dean's Office.
+If you wish to transfer credit from a prior graduate program, you must petition to do so through the Admissions Office.

-Credits earned through our affiliated Web site (noncredit) at ChristianCourses.com may be applied to your Core 1 studies, but only if you have completed the courses in the Certificate Program, where validation of completion of all course requirements is provided (see Pass-Fail and Course Validation in Core 1 above).
-We do not offer credit for any of the free (nonvalidated) courses at ChristianCourses.com.
+Credits earned through our affiliated website (noncredit) at ChristianCourses.com may be applied to your Core 1 studies, but only if you have completed the courses in the Certificate Program, where validation of completion of all course requirements is provided (see Pass-Fail and Course Validation in Core 1).
+We do not offer credit for any of the free (nonvalidated) courses at Christian Courses.com.